 Tell us your story.
 What will you contribute to our university community?
 Be specific

 I have always been very community-oriented.
 The school I grew up in has taught me that we all have a role in making the lives of those around us better.
-I was a Student Council President twice, for 2 different schools.
-The first time was in Grade 10 and the second time was at a different school in Grade 12.
+I was a Student Council President twice for 2 different schools.
 I believe my experience in leadership positions equipped me with communication, decision making, and collaboration skills that can be contributed to the school’s community through clubs, student-led initiatives, student advisory council, etc. Furthermore, I’m a part of an organization called Edubeyond that primarily helps tutor underprivileged children.
 I’ve been a tutor for 3 years now and I’ve taught English, Mathematics, Science, History, etc. I believe that my experience in teaching different people from different backgrounds illustrates my strong adaptability and lesson-planning skills which can be useful when joining the school’s clubs.